scottandee/alx-system_engineering-devops/0x02-shell_redirections/README.md

 line 3
 EOF
 ```
+One major difference between the here-string and the here document is that the here string is read by the shell as one string rather than multiple lines of input

 **NOTE**: The lines between EOF and EOF will be passed as input to the command.
 You can use any other marker, it just has to be uniform at the beginning and at the end